alpacahq/user-docs/content/get-started-with-alpaca/scalping.md

 ---
 title: Concurrent Scalping Algo Using Async Python
 weight: 70
-description: An example of scalping trading algorithm to capture fast market movement
+description: An example of scalping trading algorithm to capture fast market movement.
 ---

 *This example only works if you have a funded brokerage account or another means of accessing Polygon data.*